Border control: Border security

-Border security on the Schengen Area's external borders is especially restrictive.
 Members of the Schengen Agreement are required to apply strict checks on travellers entering and exiting the area.
-These checks are co-ordinated by the European Union's Frontex agency, and subject to common rules.
+These checks are coordinated by the European Union's Frontex agency, and subject to common rules.
 The details of border controls, surveillance and the conditions under which permission to enter into the Schengen Area may be granted are exhaustively detailed in the Schengen Borders Code.
-All persons crossing external borders—inbound or outbound—are subject to a check by a border guard.
+All persons crossing external borders are subject to a check by a border guard.
 The only exception is for regular cross-border commuters (both those with the right of free movement and third-country nationals) who are well known to the border guards: once an initial check has shown that there is no alert on record relating to them in the Schengen Information System or national databases, they can only be subject to occasional 'random' checks, rather than systematic checks every time they cross the border.
 Additionally, border security in Europe is increasingly being outsourced to private companies, with the border security market growing at a rate of 7% per year.
-In its Border Wars series, the Transnational Institute showed that the arms and security industry helps shape European border security policy through lobbying, regular interactions with EU's border institutions and its shaping of research policy.
-The institute criticises the border security industry for having a vested interest in increasing border militarisation in order to increase profits.
-Furthermore, the same companies are also often involved in the arms trade and thus profit twice: first from fuelling the conflicts, repression and human rights abuses that have led refugees to flee their homes and later from intercepting them along their migration routes.
+In its Border Wars series, the Transnational Institute showed that the arms and security industry helps shape European border security policy through lobbying, regular interactions with the EU's border institutions, and its shaping of research policy.
+The institute criticises the border security industry for having a vested interest in increasing border militarisation to increase profits.
+Furthermore, the same companies are also often involved in the arms trade and thus profit twice: first from fuelling the conflicts, repression, and human rights abuses that have led refugees to flee their homes and later from intercepting them along their migration routes.